 Glenwood Gardens is a 335 acre park with something for hikers of all ages and hiking abilities.
 The trail starts with a 1-mile paved loop, perfect for strollers and long enough to feel like you’re getting a good walk, but also short enough that some kids can handle walking the whole thing.
 The paved loop connects to the 1.6 mile Wetland Loop nature trail, which starts as a gravel trail through a more densely wooded area with an optional dirt path that culminates at an overlook with my favorite view in the park (and at Glenwood Gardens, that’s saying something!).

-If you’re bringing kids along, be sure to carve out some time for Highfield Discovery Garden (note: this part of the park has not reopened yet / 2020).
+If you’re bringing kids along, be sure to carve out some time for Highfield Discovery Garden.
 The 12 acre garden’s mythical setting makes kids feel like they’re playing in a fairy tale, complete with a giant tree play structure and a massive model train setup that conductors-in-training will enjoy.
 Note that Highfield Discovery Garden is an additional charge of $5.25/person and free for those under 2, with season passes available if you think you’ll be back often (we have a feeling you might!).

 Hiking trails in Sharonville, Ohio